vaibhavxcode/car-dealership-inventory-system/README.md

 ```

 ### 2. Seed the Database
-Make sure you have MongoDB running locally, then execute:
+Configure your MongoDB Atlas connection string in backend/.env and then run:

 ```bash
 npm run seed:backend
 ```